Marc Richards: Port Vale

 The striker found his scoring form by the season's mid-way point.
-He managed to equal his previous season best tally of twelve goals by January 2010.
-Despite this he told the press that he did not take a fresh contract in May for granted, though Adams insisted that he would offer Richards a new contract.
+He managed to equal his previous season's best tally of twelve goals by January 2010.
+Despite this, he told the press that he did not take a fresh contract in May for granted.
+However, Adams insisted that he would offer Richards a new contract.
 On 13 March, Richards scored his first professional hat-trick in six years, during a 5–0 win over Chesterfield at Saltergate; he scored with a lob, a long range strike with his left foot, and a header.
 He finished the campaign with a tally of 22 goals – more than double his tally for the previous season, and was the club's top scorer for the second consecutive season.
 Richards was eager to stay at the club, and signed a new contract to keep him in Burslem until the summer of 2012.
 Adams was confident Richards would sign, despite a lucrative offer from Carlisle United and interest from numerous League One and Scottish Football League sides.

-Before the start of the 2010–11 season, Richards set himself a target of thirty goals.
+Before the 2010–11 season, Richards set himself a target of thirty goals.
 He quickly established a deadly strike partnership with new teammate, namesake Justin Richards.
 Sent off against Burton Albion at the start of January 2011, more damaging to Richards' golden boot hopes and Vale's promotion ambitions was news that he would be sidelined for six weeks with muscle tear in his thigh.
 With Fraser and Adams leaving the club, new boss Jim Gannon handed Richards the captaincy in February 2011.
 On 26 February, he marked his return from injury with a goal against Aldershot Town in a 2–1 win – his first goal in three months.
 On 29 March he scored his 100th career goal, helping Vale to beat Lincoln City 2–1.
 After hitting the twenty goal mark at the penultimate game of the season, Richards became the first Vale player to score twenty goals for two seasons running since Martin Foyle (the man who originally signed him for the club) in 1993–94 and 1994–95.